The Singapore PSC

 E. Transfer, and

-F. Dismiss and exercise disciplinary control over public officers+.
+F. Dismiss and exercise disciplinary control over public officers*.

-Under the Public Sector (Governance) Act 2018, which came into effect on 1 Apr 2018, the PSC’s concurrence is required for the appointment, promotion and discipline of Chief Executive Officers of Statutory Boards.
+Under the Public Sector (Governance) Act 2018 which came into effect on 1 April 2018, the PSC’s concurrence is required for the appointment, promotion and discipline of Chief Executive Officers of Statutory Boards.

 A. Recruitment and appointment to the Civil Service except the Administrative Service and Auditing Service,